 - Computer hardware for scientific computing

 This workshop is meant as an introduction to computational astronomy.
 While the workshop content will focus on how researchers perform computational analyses of challenging problems, no prior experience with programming is necessary.
 For those with programming experience, extension opportunities to go beyond the workshop content will be shared that can be explored using C, C++, Python, Matlab, or Mathematica, for example.

-Here are links to the resources used during the week:
+Here are the links to the resources presented during the 2018 workshop: